-Last week I introduced you to Ellie, the daughter we adopted from South Africa in 2008.
+UPDATED 13Jun2020 + video: Some of you may remember me telling you about our daughter, Ellie.
+We adopted her from South Africa in 2008.
 Click here to read if you missed it.
-She was 7 months old when we met her, and she’s 9 years old now.
+She was 7 months old when we met her on an open porch in Durban, and she’s 12 years old now.
 Right from the start we were in for some surprises with Ellie.
 Here are three that stand out for me.

 Ellie Surprise#1: No Difference in Feelings

 Mary and I had four kids in the usual way before Ellie, so we knew what it was like to feel parental attachment to biological kids.
 What surprised us is how this same feeling kicked in right away with Ellie.
 I hear some people say “we could never love an adopted child like one of our own”.
 You might be surprised.
 Although I can’t speak for everyone, Ellie certainly felt like “one of our own” right from the start.
 This has never changed and I don’t think it ever will.

 Ellie Surprise#2: Ellie Has a Lot of Africa in Her.
 A Lot.

 Ellie was two months old when she began living in an African orphanage, and about 4 1/2 months old when she moved in with a white foster family in Durban.
 That’s not a lot of time to pick up cultural things (especially at that young age), but somehow she has them.